• Skip to primary navigation

 Ultimately, crypto may not be the playground for illegal activity that many suppose it to be.

-7. System glitches
+7. System Glitches

 There’s been a fear of system glitches from the very beginning.
 Maybe some unforeseen technical problem takes down the entire system, wiping out billions of dollars of cryptocurrencies.